-This section is still under some definition!

 A Service is implemented as a number of “Virtual Machines” (VMs) which have running on them, the various programs and servers, and which may also have the physical storage.

 For our 3DSCM service, we clearly need to have physical storage for the git repositories, and this storage needs to be available to the server that is handling the requests both from our web app and the git clients.